Assistant Professor (Physics)

 HOW TO APPLY FOR POSITION:

-Please note: Applications will be reviewed beginning 15 October 2022, but the position will remain open until filled.
+Please note: Applications will be reviewed beginning October 1, 2023, but the positions will remain open until filled.

 CONDITIONS OF EMPLOYMENT:

 - All Civilian Excepted Service/Faculty Positions at USNA are subject to a background investigation.
 The selected candidate will be subject to a security investigation leading to successful completion of a background investigation with a favorable adjudication.
-Background investigations for non-US Citizens often require up to two years to complete.
 The selectee's failure to meet this requirement will be grounds for termination.
+Background investigations for non-US Citizens often require up to two years to complete, and employment for non-US Citizens cannot begin until the background investigation is complete.
 More information about the background investigation process can be found at the Academic Dean and Provost’s website here http://www.usna.edu/Academics/Faculty-Information/Background-Investigation-Info.php.

 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
 Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education.